tgubeli/jboss-jdg-quickstarts/helloworld-jdg/README.md

 All you need to build this project is Java 8.0 (Java SDK 1.8) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (EAP) 7.0 or later.
+The application this project produces is designed to be run on Red Hat JBoss Data Grid 7.x

 Configure Maven